tbedford/Ant-Allocator/README.md

 ## Blocks containing metadata

 In practice the nodes for managing metadata would be part of the allocated block.
-This is shown in a modified version of the previous
+This is shown in a modified version of the first
 diagram:

 ![Heap Memory Allocator with nodes in block](./images/Memory_allocator_2.png)